DCM-UPB/SFG-spectra-tool/SFG-planar-interface/Readme.md

 ```
 vim SRC/input
 ```
-Compile and Execute the program
+Compile and Execute the program.
 ```
 chmod +x simulate-SFG.sh
 ```
 ```
 ./simulate-SFG.sh
 ```
 Plot the SFG spectrum, density profile simulated in the Trajectory folder.
-This program allows one to the compute the SFG spectrum for given region in the interfacial system.
+This program allows one to compute the SFG spectrum for the given region in an interfacial system.

 ![alt tag](https://www.tandfonline.com/na101/home/literatum/publisher/tandf/journals/content/tmph20/0/tmph20.ahead-of-print/00268976.2019.1620358/20190522/images/medium/tmph_a_1620358_uf0001_oc.jpg)